top of page

 Future harvest

-Just released 'Late Harvest' Extra Virgin olive oil by the end of January 2024
+The 'Late Harvest' Extra Virgin olive oil by the end of January 2024 is still available.

-New 'Early Harvest' Extra Virgin olive oil of October 2023 is sold out.
+New 'Early Harvest' Extra Virgin olive oil is planned for November 2024.

-The harvest of new olives for 'Early Harvest' olive oil was on the 26th/27th of October 2023.
-Delivery of the first bottles of this oil is expected at the beginning of December 2024 and was immediately sold out.
+The harvest last year of olives for 'Early Harvest' olive oil was on the 26th/27th of October 2023.
+Delivery of the first bottles of this oil were at the beginning of December 2024 and was immediately sold out.

 The 'Late Harvest' took place on the 19th January.
-Shipment of the bottles will be by mid February 2024.
+Shipment of the bottles was by mid February 2024.

 In February 2024 the olive trees start to bloom again.
-In March/April we must have rain.
+In March/April we had rain.
 During summer it will not rain in the Axarquia.
 Then, in November 2024, we expect the 'Early harvest' again.
 During the harvest weekend we plan a big party!

 You can register in advance by sending an email to chkrijnen@gmail.com.
 We cannot say anything about the prices per bottle at the moment.
 Well, that the quality will be ecological and excellent again.
 We won't settle for less!